prakhar-161/prakhar-161/README.md

 <h3>About Me</h3>

-- 🔭 I’m currently working on MERN Projects
+- 🔭 I’m currently working on Machine Learning projects
-- 🌱 I’m currently learning DSA and Machine Learning
+- 🌱 I’m currently learning DSA and DevOps
-- 👯 I’m looking to collaborate on Web development projects
+- 👯 I’m looking to collaborate on Web Development projects
 - 💬 Ask me about Web Dev, I am happy to help :)
-- ⭐ I have a keen interest in studying about finance and new technologies
+- ⭐ I have a keen interest in studying about FinTech.
 - 📫 How to reach me: pdhama161@gmail.com